paroma/paroma.github.io/index.md

 ##### <a name="deps"></a>Learning Dependency Structures for Weak Supervision Models
 ###### ICML 2019
-[Fres Sala](https://stanford.edu/~fredsala/) and I use a robust PCA-based algorithm to learn dependency structures among weak supervision sources without using any labeled data.
-We take advantage of the sparsity pattern in th structure and improve the sample complexity of existing efforts.
+[Fred Sala](https://stanford.edu/~fredsala/) and I use a robust PCA-based algorithm to learn dependency structures among weak supervision sources without using any labeled data.
+We take advantage of the sparsity pattern in the structure and improve the sample complexity of existing efforts.
 We provide an information-theoretic lower bound on the minimum sample complexity of the weak supervision setting and empirically show that it improves over existing methods in terms of the quality of training labels generated. [[pdf](https://arxiv.org/pdf/1903.05844.pdf)] [[code](https://github.com/HazyResearch/metal)]

 ##### <a name="snuba"></a>Snuba: Automating Weak Supervision to Label Training Data
 ###### VLDB 2019